 We are engaged in the exploration, development and acquisition of oil and gas properties primarily in the Southwestern, Appalachian and Gulf Coast regions of the United States.
-We seek to increase our reserves and production primarily through drilling and complementary acquisitions.
+We seek to increase our reserves and production through drilling and complementary acquisitions.
 Prior to June 2004, we held our Appalachian oil and gas assets through a 50% owned joint venture, Great Lakes Energy Partners L.L.C., or Great Lakes.
 In June 2004, we purchased the 50% of Great Lakes that we did not own (see footnote 4).
-We also added substantially to our Appalachian oil and gas assets through the acquisition of PMOG Holdings, Inc., or Pine Mountain, in December 2004.
 Range is a Delaware corporation whose common stock is listed on the New York Stock Exchange.